Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Oh, man.

-Especially if people just punch in durries next year the whole time.
+Especially with people just punch and dourries next year the whole time.

 But it was the 30s when it really took off, especially in the USA,

-couple years later 1.2 million were traveling by air every year and what was it like well very
+And then a couple of years later, 1.2 million were traveling by air every year.

 took 11 days and included two dozen scheduled stops.